 What you need to know about the coronavirus if you are pregnant or postpartum

-If you feel like the news around COVID-19 is making you anxious, please speak to a healthcare provider or one of our perinatal mental health specialists.
+If you feel like the news around COVID-19 is making you anxious, you are not alone – please speak to a healthcare provider or one of our maternal mental health specialists.

-Please bookmark this page to stay abreast of free support groups and programming for the community.
+Please visit our webinars page to access free support groups and programming for the community.

 If you have questions or feedback, send an email to email@example.com.

 COVID-19 is part of a family of viruses called coronavirus.
 There are several that can infect humans, some of which are common, making their rounds in more or less the same way you’ve seen with the seasonal flu.
 The difference is that COVID-19 is new to humans and, therefore, we lack immunity.
-It’s likely that over the coming weeks many more in your circles will be exposed to this virus - and most will not become seriously ill.
+It’s likely that over time, many in your circles will be exposed to this virus - and most will not become seriously ill.
 In fact, 85% of those infected will likely experience nothing more than mild to moderate cold or flu-like symptoms.
-That said, there is much left to learn about this virus and its impacts on pregnant people & infants.
+That said, there is much left to learn about this virus and its impacts on pregnant people and infants.

 - CDC Recommendations for Pregnant Women & Breastfeeding